dotnet/winforms/README.md

 We have published very few tests and have very limited coverage for PRs at this time as a result.
 We will be slow in merging PRs as a result.
 We will add more tests in 2019, however, it will be an incremental process.
 We welcome test contributions to increase coverage and help us validate PRs more easily.

-The Visual Studio WinForms designer is not yet available.
-In short, we need to move to an out-of-proc model (relative to Visual Studio) with the designer.
-This work will be part of Visual Studio 2019.
+The Visual Studio WinForms designer is not yet available and will be part of a Visual Studio 2019 update.
+In short, we need to move to an out-of-proc model (relative to Visual Studio) for the designer.

 ## How to Engage, Contribute and Provide Feedback